Asus ROG Phone 2 review: The race car that wants to be your daily driver

 The ROG Phone II is also a compelling option if you've become frustrated with recent trends in smartphone design.
 There's no notch/camera cutout, Asus has kept the headphone jack, the battery is huge, and the dual front-facing speakers are great when compared to the bottom-firing speakers found on most other modern flagships.

-The 512GB 'Elite' model of the ROG Phone II (the one I received) will become available in the United States on September 23rd for $899.99.
-There will also be a 1TB 'Ultimate Edition' that is coming later, with no price set yet.
+The 512GB 'Elite' model of the ROG Phone II (the one I received) will become available in the United States on September 23rd for $899.99, with a 1TB 'Ultimate Edition' that is coming later (price TBA).
+There's also a lower-end 256GB base model, but that variant isn't planned for release here in 'Murica.

 Buy it if...